CSI-Carlos-Cobian/CSI-Python-2021/Modules/Module2/Module2.md

 ## Open Python Console

-`python` will enter the Python console that should look like:
+Typing `python` into the terminal will enter the Python console:

 > Type "help", "copyright", "credits" or "license" for more information.
 >
 > \>\>\>

 `print("Hello World!")` will run a simple python command that returns whichever string of text you have encapsulated into your doublequotes.
+In this case `Hello World!`

 `exit()` will bring you back into your Operating System's console.

 <br>

 ## Execute Python Script
-Navigate to the Module1 directory and type: `python HelloWorld.py`.
+Navigate to the Module2 directory and type: `python HelloWorld.py`.
 This will execute a python script.

 The output should look like the following:

 <img    src="HelloWorldSample.png"
         title="HelloCarlos!"
-        width="90%"
+        width="50%"
-        height="90%" />
+        height="60%" />

-#### Take a screenshot of your output and save it in the <u>Module1</u> directory of your branch.
-Name the file using your name and the following naming convention: `CSI-Carlos-Cobian-Module1-1.png`
+#### Take a screenshot of your output and save it in the <u>Module2</u> directory of your branch.
+Name the file using the following convention: `CSI-Carlos-Cobian-Module2-1.png`

 <br>

-## Answer the following questions on the MarkDown file located within your `Module1` directory (Module1.md).
+## Answer the following questions on the MarkDown file located within your `Module2` directory (Module2.md).

 <br>